kyungjae-lee/website/notes/cpp-programming/introduction-to-standard-template-library.md

 ## What is STL?

-STL or the Standard Template Library, is a set of template classes to provide common programming data structures and algorithms.
-STL consists of four main groups:
+The Standard Template Library (STL) is a collection of template classes that provide commonly used data structures and algorithms.
+STL consists of four main components:

 * Algorithms
 * Containers